 - About the size of your phone but slightly thicker

-RAVPower 22000mAh Power Bank: Recommended for large capacity or long-term needs, not recommended for frequent travel
+RAVPower 20100mAh USB-C Power Bank: Recommended for large capacity or long-term needs, not recommended for frequent travel

-- Supports wired charging for up to three devices at once
+- Supports wired charging for up to two devices at once

-Alpatronix iPhone X Battery Case: Recommended for small capacity needs and maximum portability
+Alpatronix iPhone X/Xs Battery Case: Recommended for small capacity needs and maximum portability

 - 4200mAh capacity